USDA-ARS-GBRU/MicroMPN_data-files/README.md

    - 3.1. *Subfolder*: micrompn

       - This folder contains the input and output files used with ["MicroMPN"](https://github.com/USDA-ARS-GBRU/micrompn).
 The output of MicroMPN includes MPN, MPN adjusted, Jarvis 95%       CI, and a rarity index.
-Analysis of data was performed in R. Both MPN and MPN adjusted values were analyzed.
-However, the scientific paper only discusses and displays results       for MPN values.
-The conclusions of the paper remain the same using MPN adjusted values.

       - micrompn_input - "Copy_C1_C2_C3_T48.csv" and "Copy_C4_C5_C6_T48.csv"